What I have learned at the Open University

 Philosopher Agnes Callard wrote an essay about heterodidacts.
 ‘Heterodidact’ is a word she made up to mean ‘someone who learns with other people’ as opposed to ‘autodidact’ which means ‘someone who is self-taught’.
 Almost everything I know, I’ve taught myself and that has barely changed with four years at the OU.
 The textbooks are excellent which makes it easy to teach yourself but apart from the occasional online tutorial, you are mostly on your own.

 Educating Rita is a movie about a mature student at the Open University and there’s a scene where she finally gets to hang out with some ‘proper students’ and her subject comes alive.
-That doesn’t really happen.
-Back when I was doing my maths degree, I flew home from New York for summer school where I hung out with students like me for a week.
+That doesn’t really happen in real life.
+Back when I was doing my maths degree in 1995, I flew home from New York for summer school where I hung out with students like me for a week.
 The OU doesn’t have summer school any more.
 They’ve even cancelled face-to-face tutorials.
 We really are on our own.
 Working from home too means that I rarely meet a human being I am not related to.

 English people don’t like to talk about their grades unless they are getting crap grades.
 Barely a day goes by without someone on Facebook asking if they can still pass if they got 42% on their last three assignments.
 This is a big difference from America where they celebrate people who are doing well.
 Over here, getting a good grade is something to keep to yourself like a dirty secret.
 But… in each of those awful WhatsApp groups, I’ve had someone ping me and say “Do you mind if I ask how you did in that last assignment?”
 In every case, the person pinging me has been doing well and wants someone to talk to.